 Speech, Language and Hearing Sciences, B.S.

-If you choose to major in speech, language and hearing sciences at Saint Louis University, you will observe adults and children with various speech, language and auditory disorders during your undergraduate years.
-After completing your required courses, you'll also have an opportunity to participate in an elective clinical practicum.
+While pursuing a bachelor's degree in speech, language and hearing sciences, students observe adults and children with various speech, language and auditory disorders.
+After completing the required courses, students have an opportunity to participate in an elective clinical practicum.
 Many students also choose to study abroad.

 SLHS Undergraduate Handbook